epochml/bylaws/_sources/title-1/chapter-1.md.txt

     purposes of relations with other organizations such as Student Council and organizations of the administration of the Academy.

-3. The Technical Division may add or remove official Technical Advisors (which are not necessarily Epoch advisors or even within the IMSA community) with the consent of the CTO and CSO, shall control the application process for this role, and may send out invites to apply.
+3. The Services Division may add or remove official Services Division Mentors (which are not necessarily Epoch advisors or even within the IMSA community) with the consent of the CFO, shall control the application process for this role, and may send out invites to apply.

-4. The Business Division may add or remove official Business Mentors (which are not necessarily Epoch advisors or even within the IMSA community) with the consent of the CFO, shall control the application process for this role, and may send out invites to apply.
+4. The Technical Division may add or remove official Technical Advisors (which are not necessarily Epoch advisors or even within the IMSA community) with the consent of the CTO and CSO, shall control the application process for this role, and may send out invites to apply.

-5. The Relations Division may add or remove official Relations Mentors (which are not necessarily Epoch advisors or even within the IMSA community) with the consent of the CRO, shall control the application process for this role, and may send out invites to apply.
+5. The Community Division may add or remove official Community Division Mentors (which are not necessarily Epoch advisors or even within the IMSA community) with the consent of the CFO, shall control the application process for this role, and may send out invites to apply.

 6. The Board may add or remove official Education Advisors, responsible for